-As of October 31, 2021, RBCIS Bank invests or is dealing with well rated counterparties, incurring an average risk weight close to 0% for the "Central governments or central banks" category, and close to 21% (21.05%) for the "Institutions" category.
-Investment funds are classified under the "Corporate" asset class.
-A "Non-Rated" 100% risk weight is applied for investment funds counterparties, no external credit assessment being provided by ECAI for Funds counterparties.
+As of October 31, 2022, RBCIS Bank is exposed to well rated counterparties, incurring an average risk weight close to 0% for the "Central governments or central banks" category, 20% for the "Institutions" category (mostly including banks) and 97% for the "Corporate" asset class (mostly investment funds).
+A 100% risk weight is applied for all non-rated investment funds counterparties.